 Basic knowledge about how to create logic apps

-To use Visual Studio rather than the Azure portal, make sure you set up Visual Studio for working with Logic Apps.
+To use Visual Studio rather than the Azure portal, make sure that you set up Visual Studio for working with Logic Apps.

 Create batch receiver

 Before you can send messages to a batch, that batch must first exist as the destination where you send those messages.
 So first, you must create the "batch receiver" logic app, which starts with the Batch trigger.
 That way, when you create the "batch sender" logic app, you can select the batch receiver logic app.
 The batch receiver continues collecting messages until your specified criteria is met for releasing and processing those messages.
 While batch receivers don't need to know anything about batch senders, batch senders must know the destination where they send the messages.